RobinTail/express-zod-api/README.md

 Please be aware that `z.coerce.number()` and `z.number({ coerce: true })` (being typed not well) still will NOT allow you to assign anything but number.
 Moreover, coercive schemas are not fail-safe and their methods `.isOptional()` and `.isNullable()` [are buggy](https://github.com/colinhacks/zod/issues/1911).
-If possible, try to avoid using this type of schemas.
+If possible, try to avoid using this type of schema.
 This issue [will NOT be fixed](https://github.com/colinhacks/zod/issues/1760#issuecomment-1407816838) in Zod version 3.x.

 ## Excessive properties in endpoint output